MUSA-620-Spring-2019/philadelphia-shootings-app/README.md

 As the user filters the daily shootings chart, the data displayed on the other charts will update to only include the data in this part.

+### Note

+If you receive a "Request Timeout" or "Connection Refused" error when loading the app, try waiting a few minutes and re-clicking on the app launch button above.

 ### Repository Files

 - `environment.yml` installing bokeh and nbserverproxy